A truncated Siegel-Weil formula and Borcherds forms: Borcherds forms and the Siegel-Weil formula

-with a Siegel Eisenstein series, in \cite[p.\;46]{kudla_rallis} the authors introduced an \textit{auxiliary Eisenstein series} (defined using the \textit{Siegel parabolic} subgroup of $H$, which in our case is equal to the Borel subgroup of $H$).
-This subsection will be devoted to define the auxiliary Eisenstein series and to state the second term identity of the regularized Siegel-Weil formula given in \cite{gan_2014_the}.\\
+To connect the integral \eqref{Mainintegral} with an Eisenstein series, the authors introduced an \textit{auxiliary Eisenstein series} in \cite[p.
+46]{kudla_rallis}.
+The rest of this subsection will be devoted to define the auxiliary Eisenstein series and to state the second term identity of the regularized Siegel-Weil formula given in \cite{gan_2014_the}.\\